GelaniNijraj/gelaninijraj.github.io/_posts/2017-07-17-parsing-json-in-c-using-jsmn.md

 json = ... // store your JSON data in a character pointer

 n = jsmn_parse(&parser, json, strlen(json), tokens, 256);
-// n will now containe number of parsed tokens or a negative
+// n will now contain number of parsed tokens or a negative
 // error value
 ```

 If you don't know the number of tokens beforehand you can pass `NULL`
 instead of tokens and it will return number of tokens without actually
-storing them so you can allocate memory appropriatly.
+storing them so you can allocate memory appropriately.

-If you're reading input from a stream then you can continously check
+If you're reading input from a stream then you can continuously check
 if return value of `jsmn_parse` is `JSMN_ERROR_NOMEM` and if it is then
 reallocate more memory.